mehul-singhal/GFG/README.md

 # GFG
-This is a Repo of all the codes which I went throught while doing Coding practice on GFG.
+This is a Repo of all the codes which I went throught while doing Coding practice on GFG both in java and c++.